 We offer a few other frames by special order only.
 These include the Luigino, which Dario first created as a homage to his mentor Gino Milani.
 It’s a lugged steel frame that represents our interpretation of a classic Italian race bike.
 It uses a traditional 1” headset and comes with a steel fork.
 For those who want an oversized lugged frame, there is the Day Is Done.
 This frame uses a 1-1/8” headset, oversized tubing and features non-tapering stays which culminate in a unique dropout designed just for this frame.
 It is available with either the Falz fork or a custom steel fork.

 For those who want the ultimate in stiffness and responsiveness, there is the Big Leg Emma.
 This frame shares the front triangle of the Mxxxxxo but features reinforcing plates brazed inside the downtube for additional stiffness.
 The chainstays are massive (thus the name) and help create an amazingly stiff frame while retaining as much comfort as possible.
 This is a great frame for very large and/or very strong riders and especially those who love to sprint.

-All of these frames come equipped with the Pegoretti-designed Falz carbon fork.
+With the exception of the Luigino, all of our frames come equipped with the Pegoretti-designed Falz carbon fork.
 We designed this fork with exceptional lateral stiffness for responsiveness.
 The look is reminiscent of a traditional flat-crown fork, allowing for slightly longer fork blades to offer better compliance as well as clearance for 28mm tires.
 The D11 headset is included with these frames and was designed by Pegoretti in conjunction with Chris King.
 It’s essentially a Chris King headset with larger cups for our headtubes, built with the convenience of standard King bearings should it ever need a service.